Cover image of "The Winds of War," one of the best novels about World War II

 April 1964.
 Adolf Hitler’s 75th birthday is a week off, and Germans everywhere in the Fatherland are preparing for the massive celebration.
 To cap the joy of the adoring masses, US President Joseph Kennedy will be arriving to negotiate detente with the Third Reich.
 Nazi officials hope that will take pressure off the Eastern Front, where German troops are still engaged in a desperate battle with Soviet partisans funded and equipped by the USA.

-In Robert Harris’ alternate history novel, the Allies’ Normandy Invasion failed, driving Britain out of the war, and Nazi armies occupied all of European Russia.
+In Robert Harris’ alternate history, the Allies’ Normandy Invasion failed, driving Britain out of the war, and Nazi armies occupied all of European Russia.
 Hitler forced the US to cease fighting by exploding a V-2 rocket over New York City.
 The USSR is a rump state, with Joseph Stalin’s capital now in the Siberian city of Omsk.
 The Holocaust is unknown.
 Everyone is aware that millions of Jews were resettled in the East but no one wonders where they are.
 The Third Reich is triumphant in Europe.
 Together with the USA, which won its war with Japan by dropping nuclear weapons, the two superpowers—Germania and the USA—reign supreme over the planet.
 This is the backdrop for the blockbuster 1992 bestseller, Fatherland.
 Read the review.

 Cover image of "The Eagle Has Landed"